Budapestby VisitCity Guides

 Eger's compact historic center showcases centuries of Hungarian architectural heritage and tradition

-Getting to Eger from Budapest
+How to Get to Eger from Budapest

 Modern Hungarian train with decorative artwork waiting at Budapest Keleti station platform